Handbook

 -

-Competitors and/or their trainers/instructors/program directors are responsible for using appropriate saddles, safety stirrups, and rider footwear, and deciding appropriate adaptive equipment for the horse and rider.
+Competitors and/or their trainers/instructors/program directors are responsible for but not limited to, using appropriate equipment, arena, saddles, bridles, lead ropes, carriages, safety stirrups, and footwear.

 -